 - can also be used as wireless surround sound speakers in a 5.1-channel setup with a Sonos sound bar

-- top-mounted touch-sensitive controls for volume, play, pause, skip, and mute
+- top-mounted touch-sensitive controls for volume, play, pause, and track skip

 - Ethernet port for connection to a wireless router